Back to California

 Who It Names or Affects

-• Courts and judges handling these cases.
+• Courts and judges dealing with minor traffic violations.

-• The Department of Motor Vehicles (DMV)
+• The Department of Motor Vehicles (DMV).

 Terms To Know